-During last Thursday’s class meeting, we discussed (among other things) the famous St. Petersburg Paradox.
+During today’s class meeting, we discussed (among other things) the famous St. Petersburg Paradox.
 The source for this is Daniel Bernoulli’s famous article entitled “Exposition of a New Theory on the Measurement of Risk“.
 As was the standard practice in academia at the time, Bernoulli’s article was originally published in Latin in 1738.
 It was subsequently translated into English in 1954 and published a second time that same year in Econometrica (Volume 22, No. 1): pp. 22–36.
 Considering that this article was published 280 years ago in an obscure (presumably peer-reviewed) academic journal, it is fairly succinct and surprisingly easy to read.

 Also, the Wikipedia article about Bernoulli’s article is worth reading.
 It provides the mathematics for determining the price at which the apostle Paul would have been indifferent about taking the apostle Peter up on this bet.
 The original numerical example proposed by Bernoulli focuses attention on Paul’s gamble per se and does not explicitly consider the effect of Paul’s initial wealth on his willingness to pay.
 However, the quote on page 31 of the article (“… that any reasonable man would sell his chance … for twenty ducats”) implies that Bernoulli may have assumed Paul to be a millionaire, since (as shown in the Wikipedia article) the certainty-equivalent value of this bet to a millionaire who has logarithmic utility comes out to 20.88 ducats.